paolodalberto/BlockSparsityyTraning/README.md

 For me, `/dockerx/` is the directory for this code. you will find `kera_application` sub directory accordingly.
-It goes without saying that you need a location for the training and validation set and the type of optimization the training will use.
+It goes without saying that you need a location for the training and validation set and the type of optimization the training will use: IMAGENET above.

 `EPOCH, ZEROS, MODEL` are used to specify the number of epochs for training, whether you like to sparsify the MODEL.
 There is somewhere